Frontier-Makerspace/Vibe-XR-101/README.md

 *All instructors*

 - What “Vibe Coding” actually means
-- How AI reasons about projects (not just prompts)
+- How AI reasons about *projects*, not just prompts
+- Intro to the Cline CLI workflow
+- MCP Servers: what they are and why they matter
 - Overview of the full XR + fabrication toolchain
-- Intro to Cline and MCPs
-- Text prompt → first 3D artifact
+- Text prompt → first 3D artifact, with Cline assisting exploration

-**Outcome:** Everyone builds *something* immediately.
+**Outcome:** Everyone builds *something* immediately and understands how Cline fits in.
 **Link:** _Coming soon_

 ---